 Places to See

-Quinta Mazatlan is a historical 1930’s Adobe home located in McAllen, Texas and is now an urban sanctuary working to enrich people's lives by sharing knowledge about birds, plants and environmental stewardship in South Texas.
+Quinta Mazatlan is a historical 1930’s adobe home located in McAllen, Texas, and is now an urban sanctuary working to enrich lives by sharing knowledge about birds, plants and environmental stewardship in South Texas.
 Quinta Mazatlan is an attractive stop for a wide variety of species including both resident and migrant birds.
-There are over 150 species that have been documented at the McAllen Wing of the World Birding Center.
+There are over 150 species that have been documented at the McAllen wing of the World Birding Center.
 The nature trail is accented with water features, feeding stations and rest areas for your enjoyment.

 International Museum of Art & Science

 The International Museum of Art & Science (IMAS) is a Smithsonian Affiliate and fully accredited by the American Alliance of Museums.
 IMAS is the premier art and science museum of South Texas and contains over 50,000 square feet of exhibit space.
 The museum provides a unique opportunity for visitors to participate in hands-on science exhibits and to learn original works of art while encouraging creativity and innovation.
 IMAS' permanent collection includes folk art, fine art, decorative art and a modest geological collection.

 McAllen Public Library is a dynamic civic resource that promotes the open exchange of ideas through free access to information, and connects a culturally diverse population with the global community.
 Since its recent renovation in 2012, it is the largest single-story public library in the United States with over 123,300 square feet (the size of two-and-a-half football fields).
 Some of its great amenities include an auditorium, an art gallery, electronic classrooms, meeting rooms with audiovisual services, self-check out units, a drive-up book drop and more.